-29We assume that currency and residency coincide, i.e. Chinese holdings of US\$ reserves are assets of to express valuations in terms of the SDR basket in Table 8.
-For the 2006-2010 period, the SDR weights were 44% dollar, 34% euro, 11% yen, 11% sterling.
-Since the SDR depreciated against the US dollar and the yen in 2008, countries holding reserves predominantly in US \$ and /or yen have seen their official reserves appreciate, when measured in SDR.
-For example, China made moderate net gains on its foreign reserves during this period, because of the strengthening of the dollar and the yen.
-China made some losses on its euro and, even more sizably on its sterling reserves.
+We assume that currency and residency coincide, i.e. Chinese holdings of US\$ reserves are assets of China on the US.
+As there are few reserve currencies (mainly dollar, euro, yen sterling and swiss franc), there are a large number of zeros in this matrix.
+We assume that all reserve assets are five year government bonds.
+The valuations on the foreign exchange reserves. reported in Table 8 depend therefore on the capital gains on those government bonds and on exchange rate movements.
+In particular, while the dollar and the yen appreciated during the crisis, the sterling and the euro depreciated.
+For example, China made gains on its foreign reserves during this period, because of the strengthening of the yen and the capital gains on government bonds, particularly the US Treasuries (to the tune of \$76bn of capital gains).
+China made some losses on its sterling reserves (\$-1.3bn) due to the depreciation of the pound.
 Russia, on the other hand suffered net losses due to its exposure to euro and sterling assets.
 So did the euro area, as it is heavily exposed to sterling assets.

-4 Determinants of gains and losses
+4. Determinants of gains and losses

 It is now well understood that before the crisis, a number of AAA-rated securities (mostly asset-backed mortgage securities) were perceived as perfect substitutes for US government securities.
 Following Bernanke et al. (2011), let us call them 'private-label' safe assets.
 Eventually, the safety of the private label assets proved illusory, and their price spiralled downwards during the crisis.
 By contrast, US Treasuries held-up remarkably well and even saw their price rise due to inflows of capital seeking safe haven protection (see McCauley and McGuire (2009)).
-Acharya and Schnabl (2010) estimate that the banks around the world manufactured over \$1,200 billion of these 'private-label' safe assets by selling short-term Asset-Backed Commercial Paper (ABCP) via conduits to risk-averse investors and investing the proceeds primarily in long-term U.S. securities.
+Acharya and Schnabl (2010) estimate that banks around the world manufactured over \$1,200 billion of these 'private-label' safe assets by selling short-term Asset-Backed Commercial Paper (ABCP) via conduits to risk-averse investors and investing the proceeds primarily in long-term U.S. securities.
 As liquidity in the dollar money markets dried-up in 2007, many banks found themselves unable to roll over these ABCP and forced to reinstate the mortgages from the conduits on their balance sheet, with significant losses.
-Bilateral exposure data are ideal to investigate the macroeconomic impact of those investments by commercial banks, i.e. whether countries whose banks set up large asset-backed commercial paper conduits also experienced large losses on their external debt portfolios, as measured by the "Survey on Portfolio holdings of U.S. Securities".
-Figure 5 illustrates the positive correlation between the share of ABCP conduits in total external debt positions as of 2007 and the rate of losses made on external debt portfolios between 2007 Q4 and 2008 Q4.30 Though the sample is small, the correlation is strikingly positive, suggesting that setting up ABCP conduits is a major determinant of aggregate losses on external debt.
-Furthermore, there is a strong mapping between the geographical distributions of losses and the share of the various areas in total ABCP holdings.
-As pointed out in Bernanke et al. (2011), the Euro area leveraged massively to invest in those private-label safe assets ending up holding 40% of total outstanding ABCP and as a result saw massive deline in the value of its external debt to the tune of 54% of total losses (Figure 5).
+Bilateral exposure data are ideal to investigate the macroeconomic impact of those investments by commercial banks, i.e. whether countries whose banks set up large asset-backed commercial paper conduits also experienced large losses on their external debt portfolios vis-a-vis the other countries use book values to compile their aggregate FDI data.
+In consequence, the sum of bilateral valuations in Table 7 is not directly comparable with the aggregate figures in Table 3.

+US.34 Figure 5 illustrates the positive correlation between the share of ABCP conduits in countries' US debt positions as of 2007 and the rate of losses on their US debt portfolios between 2007Q4 and 2008Q4.35 Though the sample is small, the correlation is strikingly positive, suggesting that setting up ABCP conduits is a major determinant of aggregate losses on external debt.
+Furthermore, there is a strong mapping between the geographical distributions of losses and the share of the various areas in total ABCP holdings (Figure 6).
+As pointed out in Bernanke et al. (2011), the Euro area leveraged massively to invest in those private-label safe assets ending up holding 40% of total outstanding ABCP and as a result saw massive decline in the value of its external debt to the tune of 54% of total losses.
 The UK, who held 16% of the total stock of ABCP bore 21% of total losses.